-- 3. If distributing HTF funds by selecting applications submitted by eligible recipients, - a.
+3. If distributing HTF funds by selecting applications submitted by eligible recipients, a.
 Describe the eligibility requirements for recipients of HTF funds (as defined in 24 CFR § 93.2).
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

 Non-profit, for-profit, and joint-venture developers are eligible to apply for funds under the PSH Development Program.
 PSH development and operation requires knowledge and skill sets that may not currently exist in full at any one organization.
 Projects that build on the strengths of several organizations, including development partners, will be accepted.
 The roles, responsibilities, and capacity (including financial capacity) of each entity will be analyzed.
-In cases where the source of funding is the national Housing Trust Fund, eligible applicants must meet all Authority Standards including standards set out in 24 CFR 93.2 for the national Housing Trust Fund
+In circumstances where both (1) IHDA is unable to fully expend its Housing Trust Fund allocation under its PSH funding round(s) and (2) its